 6) What is a service mark?

-- A service mark protects a business's services instead of its products and offers protection the same protection as a trademark for a product.
+- A service mark protects a business's services instead of its products and offers the same protection as a trademark for a product.

 7) What is trade dress?